BNNorman/dragino-1/Files.md

 # dragino/LoraWan

-For the most part the files in this folder are the standard file from computenodes.
+For the most part the files in this folder were the standard file from computenodes but have been updated for Bookworm.
 They tend to lack useful comments.
 The following have been modified :-

 ## FHDR.py